 IHOP does not offer senior citizen discounts on regularly priced items, but it does have a senior menu.
 As the name implies, you only have to be 55 to take advantage, and it’s got plenty of deals for breakfast, lunch, and dinner — every option except one is less than $10.

-- Senior discount: 15% off on Thursdays
+- Senior discount: 15% off with an AARP membership

 - Senior discount: 10% off for AARP members

 AARP members can dine at the Australian-themed chain restaurant for 10% off both in-person and online pickup orders.
 Known for its famous Bloomin’ Onion, Outback has an impressive lineup of big steaks for low prices.

 More From GOBankingRates